aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 4. The top 5 most inaccurate firm tickers for absolute ***prediction error*** are IBM, IRM, MCK, PXD, and QRVO.
 The most notable outlier is IRM, with a percentage error of over -1000 for EPS in the term 2014Q3.

-**Question 4:** Does statistical significance stay true in the relationship between actual and forecasted EPS regardless of forecasted EPS type (yearly, quarterly, twenty-year, and raw data)?
+**Question 4:** Does statistical significance stay true among the relationships between actual EPS and forecasted EPS, regardless of forecasted type (raw data along with all yearly, quarterly, and twenty-year averages)?

 1. Short answer: **Yes.** All p-values are recorded at 0.00, which is less than the Type I error threshold of 0.05.